M-Valentino/M-Valentino_Node/README.md

 Some projects have extra content not shown on card views, and this content is shown on the individual project pages.
 The actual code to the projects themselves that can be run in the browser are displayed in iframes.

 ### Blog
 My site has a blog with "infinite" scrolling to cut down on loading times.
 All blog posts have individual routes associated with them as well, which are created dynamically.
 Blog posts on the infinite scrolling view have the capability to have their unique dynamic link be shared by clicking a button to write to the user's clipboard.
+Each blog post has a view counter which is made possible by an API route and a connection to a Redis database.

 ### UIUX
 - Material UI and Material UI inspired components are used throughout the site.